Getting started

 }

-Next, run the application with grails run-app.
-Once it’s running, you should be able to test some endpoints using curl:
+.
+Once it’s running, you should be able to test some endpoints using curl

-• List existing todos: curl -i 0:8080/todos
+List existing todos:

-• Create a new todo: curl -i -H "Content-Type: application/json" --data '{"description":"created from curl"}' 0:8080/todos
+curl -i -H "Content-Type: application/json" --data '{"description":"created from curl"}' 0:8080/todos

-• Modify the created todo: curl -i -H "Content-Type: application/json" --data '{"description":"modified from curl"}' -X PUT 0:8080/todos/6
+curl -i -H "Content-Type: application/json" --data '{"description":"modified from curl"}' -X PUT 0:8080/todos/6

-• Display the modified todo: curl -i 0:8080/todos/6
+Display the modified todo:

-• And delete it: curl -i -X DELETE 0:8080/todos/6
+curl -i -X DELETE 0:8080/todos/6

 1.3.
 Writing a custom RESTful controller (15 minutes)

-While a domain resource may be enough for the most simplest cases, usually you will need additional actions in your controller.
-So let’s get rid of the @Resource annotation and write our own controller.
+While a domain resource may be enough for the most simplest cases, usually you will need additional actions in your

 Create a blank RESTful controller by running:

-$ grails create-restful-controller todo.Todo
+$ grails create-restful-controller todo.Todo | Created grails-app/controllers/todo/TodoController.groovy

 Note that those methods may be overriden if you need to.
-RestfulController also provides some other protected methods that can as well be overriden to further customise its behaviour.
-Check its documentation for more information.
+RestfulController

-Now, define a mapping for this controller in grails-app/controllers/UrlMappings.groovy:
+Now, define a mapping for this controller in grails-app/controllers/UrlMappings.groovy

 "/todos"(resources:"todo")

 Run the application now, and test the CRUD operations.
-You should see the exact same behavior as with @Resource.
+You should see the exact same behavior as with @Resource

 Now, let’s add a custom action that lists only the uncompleted todos: